ciaranmcnulty/version-based-test-skipper/README.md

     Cjm\Behat\VersionBasedTestSkipperExtension: ~
 ```

-Use composer-style constraints to tag your scenarios:
+Use composer-style constraints to tag your scenarios or features:

 ```gherkin
 @php:~7.0.1